-At June 30, 2019 and 2018, the fair value of derivative liabilities is estimated using a lattice model that is based on the individual characteristics of our warrants, preferred and common stock, the derivative liability on the valuation date as well as assumptions for volatility, remaining expected life, risk-free interest rate and, in some cases, credit spread.
+At June 30, 2020 and 2019, the fair value of derivative liabilities is estimated using a lattice model that is based on the individual characteristics of our warrants, preferred and common stock, the derivative liability on the valuation date as well as assumptions for volatility, remaining expected life, risk-free interest rate and, in some cases, credit spread.
 The derivative liabilities are the only Level 3 fair value measures.

-At June 30, 2019 and 2018, the estimated fair values of the liabilities measured on a recurring basis are as follows:
+At June 30, 2020 and 2019, the estimated fair values of the liabilities measured on a recurring basis are as follows:

-Fair Value Measurements at June 30, 2019:
+Fair Value Measurem June 30, 2020: ents at

-Level 3)
+(Level 1) (Level 2) (Level 3)

-Derivative liability - Warrants \$ \$ 1,645,606
+Derivative liability - Warrants \$ - - \$ -

-Total derivatives \$ - \$ - \$ 1,645,606
+Total derivatives \$ \$ - \$ -

-Fair Value Measurements at June 30, 2018:
+Fair Value Measureme nts at

+June 30, 2019:

-(Level 1) (Level 2) (I Level 3)
+(Level 1) (Level 2) (Level 3)

-Derivative liability - Warrants \$ \$ 298,092
+Derivative liability - Warrants \$ - - \$ 1,645,606

-Total derivatives \$ - \$ - \$ 298,092
+Total derivatives \$ \$ - \$ 1,645,606

-In a concurrent private placement to the Offering on February 27, 2019, the Purchasers received warrants (the "Warrants") to purchase up to 6,944,446 shares of common stock.
-The Warrants have an exercise price of \$0.61 per share, shall be exercisable on the six month anniversary of issuance and will expire five (5) years thereafter.
-The Warrants are exercisable for cash or, solely in the absence of an effective registration statement or prospectus, by cashless exercise.
+In a concurrent private placement on February 27, 2019, the purchasers received warrants (the "Old Warrants") to purchase up to 347,222 shares of common stock.
+The Old Warrants had an exercise price of \$12.20 per share, shall be exercisable on the six month anniversary of issuance and were to expire five (5) years thereafter.
+The Old Warrants are exercisable for cash or, solely in the absence of an effective registration statement or prospectus, by cashless exercise.

 The Company accounts for stock purchase warrants as either equity instruments or derivative liabilities depending on the specific terms of the warrant agreements.
 Under applicable accounting guidance contained in ASU 2017-11, adopted by the Company on January 1, 2019, stock warrants are to be accounted for as equity if the warrants contain full-ratchet anti-dilution provisions.
-The warrants issued on February 27, 2019, contained a full-ratchet anti-dilution feature but also contained other adjustment features which required that the warrants be classified as a derivative liability.
+The Old Warrants issued on February 27, 2019, contained a full-ratchet anti-dilution feature but also contained other adjustment features which required that the Old Warrants be classified as a derivative liability.